 Can I Use CBD for Cancer Prevention?

 CBD, or cannabidiol, has been gaining much media attention in recent years.
 It’s been showing up everywhere – from coffee shop latte menus to gas station checkout counters.
 CBD oils, edibles, and vape cartridges are being used by people of all backgrounds.
-CBD has no psychoactive effects, meaning it won’t get a user high, and studies also show that it’s full of medicinal properties.
-It is frequently believed to help manage pain, lessen anxiety, treat eczema, and even prevent cancer, and science has been putting forth efforts to substantiate these claims.
+CBD has no psychoactive effects, meaning it won’t get a user high, and significant studies have been done on CBD oil for those that experience seizures.
+This has excited many researchers and has opened the doors for wider studies.

 While it likely won’t make up for poor lifestyle choices (it isn’t a miracle cure), some research suggests CBD could have cancer-preventative effects.
 CBD appears to do this by protecting cells and their DNA from damage.
 This, in turn, keeps cells from multiplying out of control and creating cancerous growths.
 These mechanisms are still being studied, but existing data is encouraging.

 How Does Cancer Affect the Body?